Arctic Boundaries of the Ice Model on Three-Bundle Domains: Introduction

 However, these methods do not seem to apply to the six-vertex model, whose solvability is of a substantially different nature and can be attributed to a one-parameter family of mutually commuting transfer operators \cite{ESMSM}, which can be diagonalized through the quantum inverse scattering method (algebraic Bethe ansatz) \cite{QISMCF}.
 It was observed by Korepin \cite{NWF} that the quantum inverse scattering method is particularly applicable under a certain class of boundary data, later called \emph{domain-wall boundary data}, which also happens to be quite appealing from a physical perspective.
 Using the quantum inverse scattering method, Izergin \cite{PFSVMFV} and Izergin-Coker-Korepin \cite{DSV} showed that the partition function (and also some correlation functions \cite{QISMCF}) of the domain-wall six-vertex model can be expressed as a determinant.
 Yet, in spite of these striking algebraic and analytic advances, these results implied little about the geometry of the six-vertex model.

 Still, extensive simulations \cite{DI,DSVM,NSVMDWBC,SVMDWBCA,NSMDWB,PSSVMBC,RT} over the past two decades have provided strong numerical evidence indicating the existence of an arctic boundary for the domain-wall six-vertex model.
-Based on earlier free energy predictions due to Lieb \cite{RESI} and Sutherland-Yang-Yang \cite{ESMTFAEEF}, variational principles have also been conjectured for the six-vertex model with general boundary conditions \cite{BCSVM,SVMFBC,ILSSVM}.
-However, these conjectural variational principles are intricate, and it remains unknown whether they can be used to derive explicit predictions for arctic boundaries (even in the case of domain-wall boundary data).
+Based on earlier free energy results due to Lieb \cite{RESI} and Sutherland-Yang-Yang \cite{ESMTFAEEF}, variational principles have also been proposed for the six-vertex model with general boundary conditions \cite{BCSVM,SVMFBC,ILSSVM}.
+However, these variational principles are intricate, and it remains unknown whether they can be used to derive explicit predictions for arctic boundaries (even in the case of domain-wall boundary data).

 Through a series of works \cite{AC,EFPDWSVM,TLSLASM,TACDWSVM} starting around 2008, Colomo-Pronko provided such a prediction.
 In particular, in \cite{AC}, they introduced a nonlocal correlation function called the \emph{emptiness formation probability} and explained how one can derive arctic boundaries from its asymptotic behavior.
 Using the quantum inverse scattering method, they provided an exact identity for this probability in \cite{EFPDWSVM}, which they then formally asymptotically analyzed in \cite{TACDWSVM,TLSLASM} to provide explicit predictions for the arctic curve of the domain-wall six-vertex model.
 Unfortunately, the identities obtained in \cite{EFPDWSVM} are intricate, and it remains unknown how to mathematically justify the formal analysis used in \cite{TACDWSVM,TLSLASM} to study them.